lonkaars/avans-domotica/docs/design.md

 ## Provisioning

 The provisioner uses the PB-ADV instead of the PB-GATT provisioning protocol.
-This might change in the future depending on the beacon information and if there is enough time to switch from PB-ADV to PB-GATT.
+This is because the PB-ADV is the standard protocol.
+Also, the PB-GATT provisioning method cost to much time to make it work.

 ## Semaphore

-For now, there are two semaphores created in the provisioner software.
+There are two semaphores created in the provisioner software.
 The first one is created for an unprovisioned beacon signal from the provisionee.
 Also, the second semaphore is used for adding a node to the network.
-All these semaphores are to make sure there is only one signal at a time.
+All these semaphores are to make sure there is only one signal at a time for processing on the background.

 # Used software and library versions